It refers to the ability to move objects, expressed in terms of absolute weight. For example: “She can squat 80 kilos for one repetition”.

 Gene variant that is expressed only if both alleles are recessive.
 It appears less frequently in the population.
 According to classical Mendelian genetics, the probability of the presence of a phenotype which results from two recessive alleles (a/a) is 0.25.

 A basic structural unit, from which protein is built.
 Different combinations of amino acids represent different proteins.
-The exact combination of amino acids is encoded is encoded in DNA with three sequential nucleotides: GCU is the code for amino acid alanine, UGU for cysteine, etc.
+The exact combination of amino acids is encoded in DNA with three sequential nucleotides: GCU is the code for amino acid alanine, UGU for cysteine, etc.

 Prevents the development of cancer.